fluffybrik/NoodleShopModdedSurvival/README.md

 # NoodleShopModdedSurvival
-Everything you need to play on the server.
+Everything you need to play on NSMS.